 Most brokers include free level 2 data, but Interactive Brokers passes these charges along to clients.
 Moreover, Interactive Brokers also charges a monthly inactivity fee of $10 if no trades are made and you account balance is less than $100,000.

-If you’re thinking of signing up for an Interactive Brokers account, we strongly recommend choosing Zacks Trade instead.
+If you’re thinking of signing up for an Interactive Brokers account, we strongly recommend choosing Tastyworks instead.
 You’ll get better customer service, better pricing, and no BS inactivity or monthly maintenance fees.
 The account minimum is also much lower at $2,500, compared to Interactive Broker’s $10,000 requirement.

 Another Reason why Interactive Brokers has Low Margin Rates